George Alec Effinger: Writing career

 His novelette "Schrödinger's Kitten" (1988) received both the Hugo and the Nebula Award, as well as the Japanese Seiun Award.
 A collection of his stories was published posthumously in 2005, entitled George Alec Effinger Live!
 From Planet Earth; includes the complete stories Effinger wrote under the pseudonym "O. Niemand" and many of Effinger's best-known stories.
 Each O. Niemand story is a pastiche in the voice of a different major American writer (Flannery O'Connor, Damon Runyon, Mark Twain, etc.), all set on the asteroid city of Springfield.
 "Niemand" is from the German word for "nobody", and the initial O was intended by Effinger as a visual pun for Zero, and possibly also as a reference to the author O. Henry.

-Other stories he wrote were the series of Maureen (Muffy) Birnbaum parodies, which placed a preppy into a variety of science fictional, fantasy, and horror scenarios.
+Effinger also wrote a series of Maureen (Muffy) Birnbaum parodies, which placed a preppy into a variety of science fictional, fantasy, and horror scenarios.

 He made brief forays into writing comic books in the early 1970s, mostly in Marvel Comics' science fiction, fantasy, and horror titles; and again in the late 1980s, including the first issue of a series of his own creation entitled Neil and Buzz in Space & Time, about two fictional astronauts who travel to the edge of the universe to find it contains nothing but an ocean planet with a replica of a small New Jersey town on its only island.
 The first issue was the only issue, and the story ended on a cliffhanger.
 It was released by Fantagraphics.
 He also wrote a story based in the Zork universe.

 Personal life

 Effinger was known to close friends as "Piglet", a nickname from his youth which he later came to dislike.

-Throughout his life, Effinger suffered from health problems.
-These resulted in enormous medical bills which he was unable to pay, resulting in a declaration of bankruptcy.
-Because Louisiana's system of law descends from the Napoleonic Code rather than English Common Law, the possibility existed that copyrights to Effinger's works and characters might revert to his creditors, in this case the hospital.
-However, no representative of the hospital showed up at the bankruptcy hearing, and Effinger regained the rights to all his intellectual property.
+Throughout his life Effinger suffered health problems.
+These caused enormous medical bills he could not pay, resulting in bankruptcy.
+Because Louisiana law descends from the Napoleonic Code rather than English Common Law, the possibility existed that copyrights to Effinger's works and characters might revert to his creditors, in this case the hospital.
+However, no representative of the hospital appeared at the bankruptcy hearing, and Effinger retained the rights to his intellectual property.

-Effinger suffered a hearing loss of about 70% due to childhood infections, only helped about the last 10 years of his life by hearing aids.
-He did not drive most of his life, and only got a driver's license at about age 39 for check-cashing purposes.
+Effinger suffered about 70 % hearing loss from childhood infections, but was helped by hearing aids for his last 10 years.
+He did not drive most of his life, and only got a driver's license around age 39 for check-cashing identification.

 Effinger met his first wife Diana in the 1960s.
 He was married from the mid-1970s to the mid-1980s to artist Beverly K. Effinger, and from 1998 to 2000 to fellow science fiction author Barbara Hambly.
-He died in New Orleans, Louisiana.
+He died in New Orleans, Louisiana in 2002.